woshibide/bookmaking/readme.md

-# ✨🫂✨
+# ✨🫂✨ bookmaking aid ✨🫂✨

-this is a collection of scripts that come in handy when bookmaking they are not really user friendly, sorry not sorry
+This is a collection of scripts that come in handy when bookmaking.
+They are not really user-friendly (sorry, not sorry), but they prove very useful in certain cases.

-## image_combo.pde
+## Overview

+### `image_combo.pde`
-is a (Processing)[https://processing.org] sketch that comes in handy when you are making a photobook. all it does is it shows one image against the other, making it easier to see which images work together
+A [Processing](https://processing.org) sketch that assists in photobook creation.
+It displays one image against another, making it easier to see which images work well together on a spread.

-## find_doppelgangers.py
-reports reoccurences of images, that are placed in indesign file

-## include_pages.py
+### `find_doppelgangers.py`
+Identifies recurring images that are placed within an InDesign file, relies on report file.

+### `include_pages.py`
-used for indexing, it adds page number to the information entry
+Used for indexing.
+Adds page numbers to the information entries, relies on report file.

-## move_reported_images.py
-moves away reported from indesign images into a folder

-## sign_calc.py
+### `move_reported_images.py`
+Moves images flagged in the InDesign file into a separate folder, relies on report file.

+### `sign_calc.py`
-calculates which page numbers will be wrapping signatures
+Calculates which spreads will be wrapping signatures, useful when working with book spine or graphics.

-## spine_manager.py
+### `spine_manager.py`
-applies images onto the spine of a book with exposed binding
+Applies graphics onto the spine of already imposed book, a tool to put image/text on the spine of exposed binding book.

-## transcriber3000
+### `transcriber3000`
-takes audio on input and outputs text, works with any length audio
+Takes audio as input and outputs text.
+Works with audio of any length.
+Very likely to be incoherent.
+Relies on OpenAI API token

-## meaningfy
+### `meaningfy`
-takes raw text on input and makes sense out of it, outputs grammatically correct latex document ready for typesetting
+Processes raw text and structures it into a grammatically correct LaTeX document, ready for typesetting.
+Relies on OpenAI API Token